Fifth fatality feared in Colorado floods as towns evacuated

 Among those confirmed dead were a couple who stopped their car northwest of Boulder and were swept away by flood waters.
 Both bodies were recovered, the man's on Thursday and the woman's on Friday.

-Another casualty was found in a collapsed building near Jamestown, an evacuated enclave north of Boulder, and still another, a man in Colorado Springs, about 100 miles to the south, officials said.
+Another casualty was found in a collapsed building near Jamestown, an evacuated enclave north of Boulder, and still another, a man in Colorado Springs, about 100 miles (160 km) to the south, officials said.

 On Friday, Governor John Hickenlooper declared a disaster emergency for 14 counties from the Wyoming border to Colorado Springs.
 The declaration authorizes $6 million in funds to be used for flood response and recovery.